amperka/MobyDig/API.md

 - `n`,`u`,`x`: integer or floating point numbers.
 - `s`: text line.
 - `width`: a segM8 modules count, needed for number or text representation.
-- `precission`: in display float is a decimal places quantity.
+- `precission`: decimal places count of a float.
 - `flags`: is formatting flags, you can add somewhat consistent flags separated by `+` or `|` sign.

 Available formatting flags: